Don Harmon: Political career

 In August 2000, Don Harmon was nominated by members of the Democratic Party of Oak Park to fulfill the term of former Illinois Senate President Phil Rock as Oak Park Democratic Committeeman.
 He was then elected to his first full term as Committeeman in 2002 and has since been re-elected in 2006 and 2010.
 In 2010, Harmon was elected to serve as the Suburban Vice-Chair of the Democratic Party of Cook County.

+Gun control

+Harmon supports gun control and is a supporter of a bill to ban assault weapons in 2023.

 Illinois Senate

 First elected in the fall of 2002, Harmon served alongside then-State Senator and now former U.S. President Barack Obama.

 In the State Senate, Harmon voted for a bill that allows government to charge citizens for Freedom of Information Act requests.
 Critics of the bill argued it weakens the public's ability to receive information from the government.
 The bill passed with dissenting votes from Democrats and Republicans.

 Harmon introduced legislation to legalize sports betting in Illinois.
 The bill "would allow wagering on professional and collegiate sports," according to one report.

 Harmon sponsored legislation creating the Illinois Early Learning Council to create policy recommendations regarding the education of children from birth to age five.
 The result of that effort was the Pre-School for All program implemented throughout the state.

 He also authored the Illinois Civil Rights Act of 2003 to prohibit discriminatory policies by state, county or local governments, and to preserve for Illinois citizens civil rights protections eroded by recent U.S. Supreme Court Decisions.

 Additionally he helped pass legislation to eliminate two obsolete taxing districts-the Cook County Tuberculosis Sanitarium District and the Cicero Township Trustee of Schools saving taxpayers millions of dollars.